Business tax cuts focus for parliament

 However, Labor wants businesses to explain in detail how the proposed new 25 per cent rate will lead to more jobs, higher wages and greater investment.

-The three-day sitting will kick off on Monday with the Senate debating the tax cut legislation, with only two independents Derryn Hinch and Tim Storer not having declared their hand.
+The three-day sitting of both houses will kick off on Monday with the Senate debating the tax cut legislation, with only two independents Derryn Hinch and Tim Storer not having declared their hand.

+Their fellow crossbencher, Liberal Democrat David Leyonhjelm, suspects Senator Hinch will wind up supporting the cuts.

+But he doesn't know Senator Storer, who was sworn in only last week, well enough to have a handle on his thinking.

+"But if anyone can get it across the line, (Finance Minister) Mathias Cormann can," Senator Leyonhjelm told ABC TV on Sunday.

+"He is really very, very good at dealing with the crossbench and I know he is very close."

-The Business Council of Australia has issued a commitment to the Senate that the tax cut would be passed on, in terms of investment and jobs.
+The Business Council of Australia has issued a commitment to the Senate that the tax cut would be passed on, in terms of investment, leading to jobs.

-Labor senator Doug Cameron wants to see annually measurable benchmarks on wage growth and employment estimates from Australia's biggest firms and schedules of investment by state and territory.
+Labor wants to see annually measurable benchmarks on wage growth and employment estimates from Australia's biggest firms and schedules of investment by state and territory.

 Figures would also be sought on what investment would be made by big business if there is no change to company taxes.